 We translate source repository unit tests into the target language using GPT-40 and NUnit.
 However, most fail to compile, requiring extensive manual fixes to ensure correct validation of the source code.
-To verify semantic consistency, we ran Java tests on the Java skeleton and translated C# tests on the C# skeleton, observing identical results.
+To verify semantic consistency, we ran Java tests on 292the Java skeleton and translated C# tests on the C#293skeleton, observing identical results.
+The unit tests294achieve 96.14% Java code coverage using JaCoCo295and 94.8% C# line coverage with Coverlet.